 Again, people do not have to opt-in to these tracing — and even if do opt-in, they do not have to share if they've been diagnosed.

-It's important that people know where this new feature is located on their iPhone.
+It's important that people know where this new feature, now called Exposure Notificatons, is located on their iPhone.

-So here's how to find the Exposure Logging on your iPhone:
+So here's how to find the Exposure Notifications on your iPhone:

 - Go to Settings

-- Click on the arrow in this area, and you'll actually go to the page, where you'll see you can't turn the toggle to green, or on.
-That's because health apps using this API are not yet available to download.
+- Click on the arrow in this area, and you'll actually go to the page.